nhdtxdy/Funny-Discord-Music-Player/README.md

 # Funny-Discord-Music-Player
-An lightweight, feature-packed alternative music player for Discord
+A lightweight, feature-packed alternative music player for Discord